substantic/rain/docs/guide/overview.rst

 What is in the box
 ==================

-Rain infrastructure composes of a central **server** component and **worker** components, that may run on different machines.
-A worker may spawn one or more **executors** that are local processes that provides execution of an external code.
+Rain infrastructure composes of a central **server** component and **governor** components, that may run on different machines.
+A governor may spawn one or more **executors** that are local processes that provides execution of an external code.
 Rain is distributed with Python executor.
-Workers communicate via direct connections to exchange data.
+Governors communicate via direct connections to exchange data.

 Users interacts with server via